NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 *C*=0.04 or *C*=0.4 achieves exactly the same rate as Reno TCP, whereas HSTCP is about ten times more aggressive than Reno TCP.

-We can see that *C* determines the aggressiveness of CUBIC in competing with other congestion control algorithms for bandwidth.
+*C* determines the aggressiveness of CUBIC in competing with other congestion control algorithms for bandwidth.
 CUBIC is more friendly to Reno TCP, if the value of *C* is lower.
-However, we do not recommend setting *C* to a very low value like 0.04, since CUBIC with a low *C* cannot efficiently use the bandwidth in fast and long-distance networks.
-Based on these observations and extensive deployment experience, we find *C*=0.4 gives a good balance between Reno-friendliness and aggressiveness of window increase.
+However, it is NOT RECOMMENDED to set *C* to a very low value like 0.04, since CUBIC with a low *C* cannot efficiently use the bandwidth in fast and long-distance networks.
+Based on these observations and extensive deployment experience, *C*=0.4 seems to give a good balance between Reno-friendliness and aggressiveness of window increase.
 Therefore, *C* SHOULD be set to 0.4.
 With *C* set to 0.4, {{eq6}} is reduced to: